 - Vitamins and medicine.
 All those creole flavors can sometimes do a-number on your stomach (real talk).
 Pack your vitamins and any necessary pain medicine that you would normally bring on a vacation.
 You don’t wanna be that girl leaving the party early, but if you must, at least you’re prepared and your girls can still have a good time too.

-Where to eat: New Orleans has some of the most delicious food in the world.
-From the famous s French quarter to the popular ninth ward, you’ll have plenty of options for that soulful creale cooking.
+Where to eat: New Orleans has some of the most delicious food scenes in the world.
+From the famous French quarter to the popular ninth ward, you’ll have plenty of options for that soulful creole cooking.
 Of course you MUST have beignets at Cafe Du Monde, and YES to oysters at the Acme Oyster House (reminder to make a reservation).
 Here are a few more not to miss options.